 - maintain a 3.5 GPA both overall and in the HESP major;

-- sucessfully complete and defend the Honors thesis; and
+- successfully complete and defend the Honors thesis; and

 - have a majority vote of Honors (or High Honors) from the thesis committee.